PeterSomkuti/GASBAG/README.md

 ## Code strategy and structure

 This code is only intended for single-band retrievals (implementing multi-band retrievals would be a bit tough to do), and simple code structure.
 The goal is to have all retrieval settings to be processed on a per-window basis, meaning that for a single execution of the program, N single-band retrievals (called 'window') for the entire L1B file can be processed, with each of the windows having their own exclusive settings.
-This should make it fairly easy to set up processing pipeline.
+This should make it fairly easy to set up a processing pipeline.
 The software is driven by one single configuration that uses sections and options via a text-based Apache-style file.
 Example:

 ```
 [logger]